Fare Card & Token Vending Machine

 IMPACT

-As a UX/UI designer teamed with a multidisciplinary team of designers, created an application concept.
-Lo & Hi-fidelity prototypes were tested during user testing sessions to proof a design concept.
-The developed version was tested on a production ready vending machine hardware.
+As a UX/UI designer collaborating with a multidisciplinary team, I created an application concept.
+Low- and high-fidelity prototypes were tested during user sessions to validate the design concept.
+The final version was tested on production-ready vending machine hardware.

 PROCESS DIAGRAM

-The initial process flow was defined and approved with hardware & software developers
+The initial process flow was defined and approved in collaboration with hardware and software developers.

 DESIGN CONCEPT OF PURCHASING RIDES USING FARE CARD

-Purchasing trips using fare card flow.
-The design addressed several challenges: limitations on bill types the vending machine can accept, max amount of cash memory slot, max amount of rides that can be purchased, different fare price based on the number of rides passenger purchases.
-The main idea was to make clear a fare price options based on the current card balance and a cash amount user needs to add in order to purchase rides with a lower price.
+Fare card trip purchase flow: The design addressed several challenges, including limitations on accepted bill types, maximum cash balance capacity, ride purchase limits, and variable fare pricing based on the number of rides purchased.
+The main goal was to clearly present fare price options based on the current card balance and show the additional cash amount needed to purchase rides at a lower price.

 DESIGN CONCEPT OF PURCHASING TOKENS WITH CASH